hamerlinski/slides-oop/slides/03-methods-and-encapsulation/slides.md

 # Methods and encapsulation
 ## Agenda
 * Methods
+* Encapsulation
 * Evilness of ~~getters~~ and ~~setters~~
-* Encapsulation
 * Task
 <br><br><br>
 > _"Me mechanic not speak English.
-But he know what me mean when me say “car no go”, and we best friends.
+But he know what me mean when me say "car no go", and we best friends.
 So me think: why waste time, say lot word when few word do trick?"_
 Kevin Malone

 ---
 layout: statement
 ---

 # Methods

 ---